karabaja4/mimejs/README.md

 }
 ```

 Use this object to configure the command used when a specific MIME type is detected.
-You can use a wildcard `*` to match multiple MIME types or subtypes for every command, e.g. use `video/*` to match all video mime types, such as `video/mp4` or `video/x-matroska`.
+You can use a wildcard `*` to match multiple MIME types or subtypes for every command, e.g. use `video/*` to match all video MIME types, such as `video/mp4` or `video/x-matroska`.

 Use a `file` command to identify the MIME type of your file:
 ```bash